mattman2864/Obsidian/Plans for Robotics.md

 - Use yellow ABS for printed parts
 - see if we can machine aluminum for things like arms and drive train
 - use fancy servos in important places like claws and arms
-	- the minis might be worth a try.
+	- the minis might be worth a try in some scenarios.
 They are much smaller and lighter, and so would work well as a claw on the end of an arm.
 - use belts on motors if possible to prevent breakage
 -
 ## Software